saalfeldlab/stitching-spark/README.md

 The current stitching method is iterative translation-based (improving the solution by building the prediction model).
 The pipeline incorporating a higher-order model is currently under development in the `split-tiles` branch.

+The full list of available parameters for the stitch script is available [here](https://github.com/saalfeldlab/stitching-spark/wiki/Stitching-parameters).

 ### 5. Export

 <details>